CP1404/Practicals/prac_10/README.md

 # Practical 10 - APIs, Flask

 Don't forget to make a new branch, `prac_10_feedback` _before_ you start!
-You will put some files into that branch for your normal practicals project/repo, but you will also have a separate project and repository for the Flask task.
+You will put some files into that branch for your normal practicals project/repo, but you will also have separate projects and repositories for the Flask tasks.

 Today we will explore the use of tools for **testing**, an **API** for Wikipedia and the very cool **Flask** Web framework.